 Under the EU 261 Rule, passengers who departed from an EU airport or arrived at an EU airport with an EU regulated airline and land at their destination more than 3 hours later than anticipated, could be entitled to claim flight delay compensation.

-Your airline should have at the time of the delay automatically offered you vouchers or complimentary food and drinks, even a hotel room should you require a stopover because of the delay.
-However, if that wasn’t forthcoming but you have kept receipts for any reasonable expenses incurred these can be included in support of your claim.
+At the time of delay your airline should have automatically offered you complimentary food and drinks, vouchers or even a hotel room should the delay require a stopover.
+However, if that didn’t happen and you have kept receipts of any reasonable expenses you incurred at the airport due to the delay then these should be included to help support your claim.

 Flight Delay Compensation Stages

-Writing to the Airline: Once we’ve collated all flight delay details from you, we will compose a letter which will then be sent directly to the airline.
+Writing to the Airline: Once we’ve collated all flight delay details from you, we will compose a legal document which will be sent directly to the airline.
 Within this letter will be outlined the proposed case, all necessary information and the amount of compensation that we think you are entitled to.

-Airline’s Response: After sending the flight delay letter off to the airline, we patiently await their response.
-During this time, we stay in contact with you, as our client and keep you updated on any recent or new progressions which have taken place.
+Airline’s Response: We will then need to patiently await the airlines response, during which time we will stay in contact to keep you updated on any recent or new progressions that have taken place.

-Next Course of Action: If the airline responds in good time, we will then base our next course of action upon the reply we receive.
-If the response isn’t as expected, then we may need to take alternative action, this is something we will discuss with you, the client, in detail.
+Next Course of Action: If the airline responds in good time, then our next course of action will depend upon the reply we receive.
+If the response isn’t as expected, then we may need to take alternative action which is something we will discuss with you, the client, in detail.

 Our professional team of solicitors have the ability to deal with all flight delay claims in a timely manner.
-If you’ve experienced an issue on a booked flight in the last 6 years, and were delayed for over 2 hours, you may be eligible to claim compensation.
-Send us a message or call us on 01924 601 112 and we will start the process for you ASAP.
+If you’ve experienced an issue on a booked flight in the last 6 years, and were delayed for over 3 hours, you may be eligible to claim compensation.
+Please get in touch today or call - 01924 601 112 and we will start the process for you ASAP.